HanqingZhao97/E-commerce-Web/README.md

 # E-commerce-Web
-Partial Code - Use Spring Boot to build the web application
+Partial Code - Use Spring Boot to build the web application.
+Include the service, DAO, controller level of the application.